 The timing of your car accident lawsuit matters for a variety of reasons.
 By holding off on filing a lawsuit, you may be able to recover a settlement, especially if you have a skilled attorney advocating for you – without the hassle of filing a civil action.
 If you cannot recover a settlement amount and the process is delayed for too long, you may miss your opportunity to file your civil action and be stuck without any recovery.
 In addition to filing the right paperwork, a lawsuit takes a time to prepare.
 You will need to gather evidence, track down witnesses, gather testimony from medical experts, and in some cases, hire accident reconstruction experts, .

-Do Not Wait a Moment Longer to Contact an Experienced Georgia Car Accident Attorney
+Do Not Wait a Moment Longer to Contact an Experienced Attorney

-Do not wait to contact an experienced Georgia car accident attorney near you!
-At the Millar & Mixon, LLC, an initial consultation with an attorney to learn more about the process of filing a claim is completely free.
+Do not wait to contact an experienced lawyer near you!
+At The Millar Law Firm, an initial consultation with an attorney to learn more about the process of filing a claim is completely free.
 Further, after your consultation, you have no obligation to work with us.
 If you decide to hire our law firm, we will never charge you unless your case is successful.